React.js with ES6 & Webpack 4 => React-Hot-Loader 4 as Middleware with Express 4

 Click me to see the full file!

-As before in our webpack config, we also have to define the development
+As before in our webpack config, we also have to define the development variable.

-After that we can import all modules needed for our hot-reload plugin.
+After that, we can import all modules needed for our hot-reload plugin.

-statements can only be done at the top of the file.
+Even though we enabled ES6 code, it’s time to use require, because import statements can only be done at the top of the file.

 Since we wrap these up in the if statement, they are not at the top anymore.